 A new system started in September 2001 and the format is AB 51 EFG.
 The first two letters indicate where in Britain the vehicle was registered the numbers will indicate the registration half-year, and the final three letters are random.
 The numbers '51' indicate the 2nd half of 2001.
 '02' will be the 1st half of 2002, '52' the 2nd half of 2002 etc. After '19' and '59' have been used for 2009 years 2010 to 2019 will use '10' and '60' to '19' and '69' etc up to '49' and '99' for 2049.
 After that?
 Well, I don't suppose I shall be around to find out.

-Another change on the same date concerns the use of 'black and white' plates instead of reflective.
-Up until now it has been illegal to use black and white plates on a car registered after 31st December 1972 irrespective of when it was built.
-From September 2001 the cut-off changes to cars *built* before that date i.e. the same as for free road tax.
-So my 72-built, 73-registered roadster will then be eligible to wear black and white plates instead of reflective.
+Another change on the same date concerns the use of 'black and silver' plates instead of reflective.
+Up until now it has been illegal to use black and silver plates on a car registered after 31st December 1972 irrespective of when it was built.
+From September 2001 the cut-off changes to cars built before that date i.e. the same as for free road tax.
+So my 72-built, 73-registered roadster will then be eligible to wear black and silver plates instead of reflective.
 Well what a much needed change that is!
 Since my roadster has probably carried reflective plates all its life I shan't be changing.

 March 1999